TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/JavaScript/Modules/Modals.rst

 ---------------

-It is also possible to use data-attributes to trigger a modal. e.g. on an anchor element, which prevents the default behavior.
+It is also possible to use data-attributes to trigger a modal. for example on an anchor element, which prevents the default behavior.

 ========================= ===========
 Name                      Description